opsschool/curriculum/networking_201.rst

 ==============
 When a network is subdivided into multiple Layer 2 broadcast domains, Layer 3 addressing enables hosts to communicate with another host in another broadcast domain.

-Recall that as mentioned in the section on VLANS, one domain of Layer 3 addresses is typically mapped to hosts one to one in a Layer 2 broadcast domain.
-Hence, no two hosts in a broadcast domain can have the same IP/Layer 3 address.

 The process of forwarding packets from one Layer 2 subdomain to another Layer 2 subdomain using Layer 3 addresses is called routing.

 A Layer 3 device or router is the device responsible for this function.
-Routers use many different techniques to forward packets but these methods can be categorized into two types.
+Routers may use many different ways to forward packets but these methods can be categorized into two types.

 Static Routing
 --------------